 The Whelk shells of Florida are widely collected and they can be some of the largest shells you’ll find on Florida beaches.
 (Don’t collect them if they are inhabited.)

-The Knobbed Whelk (Busycon carica), Channeled Whelk (Busycon canaliculatum), Pear Whelk (Busycon spiratum) and Lightning Whelk (Busycon contrarium) can all be quite large.
-In fact the Lightning Whelk can grow to a length of 16 inches.
+The Knobbed Whelk (Busycon carica), Channeled Whelk (Busycon canaliculatum), Pear Whelk (Busycon spiratum) and Lightning Whelk (Busycon contrarium) can all be quite large – the Pear is the smallest.
 Common characteristics include their long shape with a wide opening down the length of the shell.